spreedly/heroku-env-builder/README.md

-# heroku-env-builder
+# Heroku Env Biulder

-Convert Heroku Config Vars into Java properties values
+Convert Heroku config vars into Java properties values.

+Java apps often use properties files for configuration.
+Heroku apps typically like to be configured via environment values (12 factor).

+This little app helps bridge the gap.

+## Usage

+## Development